 The two other major players in the American conversation of social democratic principles are the Labor Party and the Socialist Party USA.
 The labor party stands for a democratic social revolution from the grassroots up in opposition to a single political party’s violent seizure of power.
 The Socialist Party USA is recently founded.
 In June 1996, delegates from several hundred local and international unions and individual activists came together to identify new ways to advocate for working people.

-Please spend some time with the websites and confirm for me the following idea.
+Spend some time with the websites and confirm for me the following idea.
+Thanks in advance to all.